openvinotoolkit/open_model_zoo/demos/image_processing_demo/cpp/README.md

 ![](./assets/parrots_restoration.png)

+For this type of image processing user can use flag `-jc`.
+It allows to perform compression before the inference (usefull when user want to test model on high quality jpeg images).

 ## How It Works

 Before running the demo, user must choose type of processing and model for this processing.\